openvinotoolkit/datumaro/develop/_sources/docs/jupyter_notebook_examples/refine.rst.txt

 ``/item[subset="minival2014"]``, by the media id through ``/item[id="290768"]``, by the image sizes through ``/item[image/width=image/height]``, and annotation information such as id (``id``), type (``type``), label (``label_id``), bounding box (``x, y, w, h``), etc.

+Through Prune API, you can create representative subsets of the entire dataset using various supported methods.

 .. code-block::